sdartscene/sdartscene/content/posts/nottadate-with-Katie-Berns.md

 She is incredibly sensitive to the feedback and processing of others and how it destroys the slowly evolving inner image an artist wants to externalize.
 She has performed at [Tenam Studio](https://www.tenamstudio.com/) and told me that she actually dislikes the expectation that the artist speak with the audience for a short time after the performance.
 They would never tell you if the performance was bad.

 > For the record:
 >
 > I don't think everyone was into her BikeCore noise performance, despite me laughing my ass off at her incessant joyous greetings.

+We talked about my own recent perfomance at tenam where I was a polar bear searching for food who gets shot just before satisfying this base need.
+I hadn't considered children being there.
+Tradgedy for children.
+Maybe they'll talk about it in therapy; maybe it'll save their life knowing that not all things work out.
+I didn't write the story, I don't really know what [Lexi](https://www.lexipulido.com/) intended.

 And now I've talked about all these things with my own intentions, expectations, aesthetic and profound ignorance and colored them in a picture frame that I own with little discussion or input from those I'm talking about.